citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolTestResponseModel.md

 ### NewHypervisorResourcePoolTestResponseModel

-`func NewHypervisorResourcePoolTestResponseModel(resourcePool HypervisorResourcePoolTestResponseModelResourcePool, numPassed int32, numWarnings int32, numFailures int32, ) *HypervisorResourcePoolTestResponseModel`
+`func NewHypervisorResourcePoolTestResponseModel(resourcePool RefResponseModel, numPassed int32, numWarnings int32, numFailures int32, ) *HypervisorResourcePoolTestResponseModel`

 NewHypervisorResourcePoolTestResponseModel instantiates a new HypervisorResourcePoolTestResponseModel object This constructor will assign default values to properties that have it defined,